oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 ```

-If you want to rerun the same scripts the you can remove the previous created domains.
+If you want to rerun the same scripts then you can remove the previous created domains.
 In our case the below script is not needed as we are creating a brand new domain.

 ```